cohure/CHR2023-website/content/cfp.md

 ### Anonymity period

 The anonymity period runs until the notification of acceptance (**September, 2023**).
 Preprints can be published after this date.
+No deanonymized preprint should be published prior to submission as well, as CHR has no anonimity period cutoff.

 ### Questions?